Gemmological Association of Great Britain: History

-Gem-A dates back to 1908 when a gemmological committee was established by The National Association of Goldsmiths.
-The aim of the committee was how to best provide the United Kingdom jewellery trade with recognised gemmology qualifications.
+Gem-A emerged from an Education Committee set up by The National Association of Goldsmiths (NAG) in 1908.
+As the study of gemmology grew in popularity, NAG established the Gemmological Association as an independent branch in October 1931, under the successive presidencies of Henry Miers, William Bragg and Herbert Smith.
+The organisation was subsequently renamed the Gemmological Association of Great Britain in 1838, before being incorporated in 1947.
+The association now trades under the name of Gem-A, following the closure of the organisation's gem testing lab in 2007 (and the organisation's subsequent refocus on research and education).

-The recent development of synthetic rubies, synthetic sapphires and cultured pearls had made formal education essential.
-This committee matured into the Gemmological Association of Great Britain, a Branch of the NAG, and eventually became a wholly independent organisation.
-Now Gem-A is a registered United Kingdom-based charity and its gemmology and diamond courses are taught in some 25 countries worldwide.
+The Gemmological Association of Great Britain is a registered United Kingdom-based charity and its gemmology and diamond courses are taught in some 25 countries worldwide.

-Coat of Arms
+Coat of arms

-One of the most common symbols used to denote the Association, the Coat of Arms is based upon a design submitted by H. Ellis Tomlinson on behalf of the Association in 1966.
-Mr Tomlinson, who was also responsible for the design of the Arms of the National Association of Goldsmiths a few years prior, combined mediaeval heraldry with colours, language and ornament to create what is now a well-known symbol denoting the Association.
-It was not until 1967, when the Association received the official grant of arms from the King of Arms under royal authority, that it became the logos prentice of the Association and all its related activities.
+One of the most common symbols used to denote the association, the coat of arms is based upon a design submitted by H. Ellis Tomlinson on behalf of the association in 1966.
+Mr Tomlinson, who was also responsible for the design of the arms of the National Association of Goldsmiths a few years prior, combined mediaeval heraldry with colours, language and ornament to create what is now a well-known symbol denoting the association.
+It was not until 1967, when the association received the official grant of arms from the King of Arms under royal authority, that it became the logos prentice of the association and all its related activities.

-The Gem-A Coat of Arms itself is composed of a Shield, Crest and Motto.
+The Gem-A coat of arms itself is composed of a shield, crest and motto.

-The Shield
+The shield

-The Shield is the focal part of the Coat of Arms.
+The shield is the focal part of the coat of arms.
 In its centre is a gold jewelled book representing the study of gemmology.
 Above this is a rose-cut diamond within a circle, suggesting the examination of gems under magnification.
 To each side are octahedral diamond crystals, indicating gems as found, and below is a pearl-set ring representing gem-set jewellery.

-The Crest
+The crest

-The Crest is in the form of a lynx.
+The crest is in the form of a lynx.
 This species of wildcat is traditionally renowned for its keenness of sight and, with perhaps just a touch of humour, was employed here as a perfect symbol for gemmologists and gemmology students.
 In its paws it holds one of the oldest heraldic emblems, an ‘escarbuncle’.
 This is a symbol of supremacy, but also represents a brilliant jewel with light radiating from it.
 Its tips are jewels of many different colours.
-Gem-A is often referred to as the central jewel, with gem education and knowledge radiating from it with the jewelled tips being the graduates and members of the Association.
+Gem-A is often referred to as the central jewel, with gem education and knowledge radiating from it with the jewelled tips being the graduates and members of the association.